coherentgraphics/coherentpdf.js/README.md

 A JavaScript library for editing PDF files.
-The files in dist/ are distributed under the AGPL - see LICENSE.txt.
+The files in dist/ are distributed under the AGPL - see LICENSE.md.
+Check if you need a commercial license.

 https://www.coherentpdf.com/